Classical representation of the dynamics of quantum spin chains: Conclusion

 The second important part of the quantum theory, apart from unitary evolution, is projective measurement.
-Measurements could follow conventional quantum mechanics by reconstructing the wave function through averaging and applying von Neumann rules.
-However, a more exciting approach is to implement measurements directly within the stochastic processes, modeling them as a non-reversible CTMC with transition rates driven toward the pointer states of the measured observables.
-Such measurement protocols would reduce the total number of classical particles and could be interesting, for instance, in the study of the dynamical interplay of measurements and quantum dynamics \citep{BernardJinShpielberg_2018,caoEntanglementFermionChain2019,skinnerMeasurementInducedPhaseTransitions2019}.
+One could of course re-implement measurements the same way than in conventional quantum mechanics by reconstructing the wave function from averaging over different realizations and then applying Von Neumann rules for projective measurements.
+It is also tempting however to implement measurement at the level of the stochastic processes by describing it by a new non-reversible CTMC where the transition rates are oriented towards the pointer states corresponding to the observables measured.
+Such measurement protocoles would reduce the total number of classical particles and could be interesting for instance in the study of the dynamical interplay of measurements and quantum dynamics \cite{BernardJinShpielberg_2018,caoEntanglementFermionChain2019,skinnerMeasurementInducedPhaseTransitions2019}.

-Finally, it is tempting to use the number of antiparticles as a measure of "quantumness".
-Exploring how this measure relates to other well-established quantifiers, such as negativity and entanglement entropy is an exciting question that we will address in future studies.